mikeakohn/w65c832/README.md

     mvp causes X/Y to decrement on every byte copied.
     Index X is src.
     Index Y is dst.

+    The mvn instruction increments X/Y on every byte copy.
+    The mvp instruction decrements X/Y on every byte copy.

+In 16 bit mode X, Y, and A are 16 bit.
+The dbr is used to access banks over 16 bit (24 bit address).
+After the operation completes, the dbr is updated to be the destination bank.

 In 8 bit M mode the full 16 bit A register is used as the count.

-In 8 bit X mode the upper 8 bits of X and Y are cleared before the operation starts.
+The upper 8 bits of X and Y are cleared before the operation starts.
+The dbr register is still used to select a bank and is modified after the operation completes.

-In 32 bit mode the mvn and mvp instructions don't have operands and Index X (src) and Index Y (dst) are simply used to point to addresses with out modification of a dbr register.
+In 32 bit mode the mvn and mvp instructions don't have operands and Index X (src) and Index Y (dst) are simply used to point to addresses without modification of a dbr register.
 The dbr register is not updated.
+The full A register is used for the count.

+Examples:

+    mvn 0x01, 0x02   (In 8 or 16 bit X/Y mode)
+    mvp              (32 bit X/Y mode)

+If the CPU is in 32 bit X/Y mode and operands are given to the instruction, the CPU will interperet the operands as instructions and probably crash.

 Memory Map
 ----------